scipr-lab/libsnark/README.md

         * tests/ --- unit tests for this module

     In particular, the top-level API examples are at `src/r1cs_ppzksnark/examples/` and `src/gadgetlib2/examples/`.

-* depsrc/ --- created by `prepare_depends.sh` for retrieved sourcecode and local builds of external code (currently: \[ate-pairing], and its dependency xbyak).

-* depinst/ --- created by `prepare_depends.sh` and `Makefile`
-  for local installation of locally-compiled dependencies.

-* doxygen/ --- created by `make doxy` and contains a Doxygen summary of all files, classes etc. in libsnark.

 --------------------------------------------------------------------------------